sbalamurugen03/leaflet-challenge/README.md

 Each point has a tooltip with the Magnitude, the location and depth

 All data points load in the correct locations

+The app is deployed to the static github page. https://sbalamurugen03.github.io/leaflet-challenge/Leaflet-Part-1/